 “Relying on statistical analysis can be demotivating, the statistics there are very black and white and that would definitely be a problem and could also build up a barrier between the teacher and the pupil.”

-likewise noted that interpreting the data and developing appropriate strategies were integral and non-negotiable elements of using learning.
+Practitioners likewise noted that carefully interpreting the data and developing appropriate strategies were integral and non-negotiable elements of using learning analytics.

 Limitations and Future Directions

-Some of the key issues mentioned by both as limitations included issues of data overload, privacy, engagement with technology, distancing students from teachers, the impact on motivation, the potential for manipulating data and the adverse effects of creating competition between students.
+Some of the key issues mentioned by both practitioners and students as limitations included issues of data overload, privacy, engagement with technology, distancing students from teachers, the impact on motivation, the potential for manipulating data and the adverse effects of creating competition between students.

-Digital footprints of language learning activity online (and in the future, combinations of on- and offline activity) may provide language students, instructors and course designers with important information about performance and behaviour that up until now they have only been able to infer rather than in any concrete way.
+Digital footprints of language learning activity online (and in the future, combinations of on- and offline activity) may provide language students, instructors and course designers with important information about performance and behaviour that up until now they have only been able to infer rather than determine in any concrete way.
 While ethical, security and privacy issues are always near the forefront of these new developments, language researchers need to consider how these apparent cause-and-effect relationships reflect actual learner expectations as well as achievement.
-Moving beyond firstgeneration learning analytics which aimed to identify students at risk of dropping out and failure, research in the second generation is turning towards algorithms that attempt to predict language learner behaviour and understand online social interaction and collaboration.
-In order to overcome the technical and pedagogical challenges involved in this new phase, researchers in language learning and learning analytics will need to collaborate in cross-functional teams and, above all, involve students in the process of designing, measuring and analysing data about their own strategies for.
+Moving beyond first-generation learning analytics, which aimed to identify students at risk of dropping out and failure, research in the second generation is turning towards algorithms that attempt to predict language learner behaviour and understand online social interaction and collaboration.
+In order to overcome the technical and pedagogical challenges involved in this new phase, researchers in language learning and learning analytics will need to collaborate in cross-functional teams and, above all, involve students in the process of designing, measuring and analysing data about their own strategies for engagement.

 References